Happening at NYEC – May 2026 Newsletter

 Boston has remarkable programs, committed partners, and young people full of potential.
 What this next phase is about is strengthening the connections between them.

 After a rich community listening phase — in which stakeholders across housing, workforce, and education showed up with energy, ideas, and a genuine commitment to building something together — NYEC and partners are moving into the next chapter of the Boston Employment and Housing Stability Project.
-The listening phase was not a prelude to
+The listening phase was not a prelude to the real work.
+It was the foundation of it.
+The insights gathered from practitioners and community leaders across the city are now shaping every decision about what comes next.

 This June, the initiative moves into a structured phase of ecosystem evaluation, asset mapping, and collaborative strategic planning — with implementation to follow.
 The goal is not to build something new on top of what already exists, but to deepen the coordination between strong organizations that are already doing meaningful work.
 Together, partners will build a shared understanding of the landscape, identify opportunities to strengthen connections, and co-create a strategic plan grounded in the community’s own priorities.

 Boston’s partners came to the table ready.
 That readiness is the foundation everything else is built on.
 We are honored to be part of this work alongside them, and we look forward to sharing more as it unfolds.

 Building a Statewide Youth Ecosystem — Connecticut